Chandima1990/Individual-list-ui/README.md

 # Room for improvements

-## As i am submitting the assessment somewhat two days early, I see some things can be still improved in the application with some work here and there.
+## As I am submitting the assessment somewhat two days early, I see some things can be still improved in the application with some work here and there.

 * Forms can be protected with some canDeactivate and FormGuards so the unsaved data would not be missing.
 * Detail pages can be redirected through a router resolver so the data would be gauranteed to be loaded when the user navigated to the page.